 If you're travelling abroad, the language barrier may be a problem.
 Presented with unfamiliar brands and packaging, shopping for low FODMAP food becomes an exercise in guesswork and detective skills.
 Some foods are obvious, but many are not, and reading the ingredients list is impossible if you don't speak the local language.

 Create a food card with separate sections for foods you need to avoid and foods you might want to buy in the supermarket.
 Have it translated before you leave and then you'll have a handy reference that will be equally useful when shopping in a supermarket and when speaking with restaurant staff while dining out.
+Get a low FODMAP travel card and translations in 14 languages here.

 4. Take Food With You